4nd1m4n/meetalender/README.md

 # Meetalender
 Comfortable Mexican Sofa Add-On/Plugin that offers Meetup to Google Calendar Event transcription.

+CURRENTLY THIS PLUGIN IS STILL UNDER DEVELOPMENT AND THE STEPS BELOW ARE NOT SUFFICING.

 ## Usage
 How to use my plugin.